darrenburns/ward/README.md

     expect(users).contains("Bob")
 ```

-The code below the `yield` statement in a fixture will be executed after the test runs.
+The code below the `yield` statement in a fixture will be executed after the test that depends on it completes,
+regardless of the result of the test.

 ### Descriptive testing